Our Perspective: Early Childhood Education in Richmond Hill

 In February 2004, we traveled to Italy where we participated in an international conference with educators from more than 30 countries.
 At the conclusion of the conferences, we joined a study group which enabled us to tour the schools, spend time with the teachers and children, attend workshops, participate in discussion groups, and view documentaries.
 We cannot replicate this system, as it is exclusive to the culture in which it exists.
 However, through our research into the Reggio Approach, we are able to enrich our daily experiences with the children in our schools.

 Each day and every moment, we, the teachers, follow the directions of the children and adapt ourselves, always observing, documenting, listening and interpreting their goals, theories and strategies so we can gain insight into their thinking, always ready to make changes and support the children in their discoveries.

-Contact one of our two Richmond Hill locations today to learn more about the benefits of our collaborative approach to early childhood education.
+Contact us today to learn more about the benefits of our collaborative approach to early childhood education.